Lynn Nakamoto: Judicial service

 In 1989, Nakamoto had served as a summer clerk for United States District Judge Helen J. Frye.

 In 2011, Governor Ted Kulongoski appointed Nakamoto to the Oregon Court of Appeals, to fill the seat created by Jack Landau's appointment to the Oregon Supreme Court.
 She was elected unopposed to a six-year term at the 2012 election.

 In 2015, Governor Kate Brown named Nakamoto to the Oregon Supreme Court, to fill the vacancy created by Virginia Linder's retirement.
 Nakamoto is of Japanese descent, and her appointment made her the first Asian American to serve on the supreme court.
 Nakamoto retired from the court on December 31, 2021.

 Personal life

 Nakamoto was a founding member of the Oregon Minority Lawyers Association and sat on the board of the Q Center, an LGBT community center in North Portland.

 Nakamoto is a lesbian.
-As of 2021, she was one of twelve openly LGBT state supreme court justices serving in the United States.
+In 2021, she was one of twelve openly LGBT state supreme court justices serving in the United States at that time.
 Nakamoto and her partner have a daughter named Eleanor adopted from Vietnam.